sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 Strategy: The approach used in EEGLAB for artifact rejection is to use 'statistical' thresholding to 'suggest' epochs to reject from analysis.
-Current computers are fast enough to allow easy confirmation and adjustment of suggested rejections by visual inspection, which our { {File\|eegplot.m} } tool makes convenient.
+Current computers are fast enough to allow easy confirmation andadjustment of suggested rejections by visual inspection, which our [eegplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eegplot.m) tool makes convenient.
 We therefore favor

 *semi-automated rejection* coupled with visual inspection, as detailed below.